 Glockner Dare to Dream Pitch Competition

-The competition theme is "Heroes," because this event exposes local high school students to entrepreneurial heroes in our local region and encourages them to dream of becoming one in the future.
+This event exposes local high school students to entrepreneurial heroes in our local region and encourages them to dream of becoming one in the future.

 Who can participate?